 - Add soup stock, salt, sugar, pepper, and thicken with starch.

 - Strain out the chicken pieces from the hot water, and re-add to the wok.
 Turn up the heat until it is boiling.

 This is a clip of Chef Bi Kejiang competing during the 2011 International Chinese Culinary Competition in Times Square.
 Five mobile kitchens were custom built specifically to accommodate Chinese cooking requirements.

 It happened to be raining very hard during the competition that day, but the competition carried on.
-Chef Bi had excellent performance despite all the pressure from cooking in the middle of Times Square – the busiest place in NYC, limited time to finish all the required dishes, unfamiliar kitchen set up, and the bad weather.
+Chef Bi had excellent performances despite all the pressure from cooking in the middle of Times Square – the busiest place in NYC, limited time to finish all the required dishes, an unfamiliar kitchen set up, and the bad weather.